 DCM Financial Services Ltd leads gainers in 'B' group

-Hinduja Global Solutions Ltd, Super Spinning Mills Ltd, Arvind SmartSpaces Ltd and Escorp Asset Management Ltd are among the other gainers in the BSE's 'B' group today, 10 March 2026.
+Fertilizers & Chemicals Travancore Ltd, Hinduja Global Solutions Ltd, Jindal Photo Ltd and Arvind SmartSpaces Ltd are among the other gainers in the BSE's 'B' group today, 10 March 2026.

-Hinduja Global Solutions Ltd, Super Spinning Mills Ltd, Arvind SmartSpaces Ltd and Escorp Asset Management Ltd are among the other gainers in the BSE's 'B' group today, 10 March 2026.
+Fertilizers & Chemicals Travancore Ltd, Hinduja Global Solutions Ltd, Jindal Photo Ltd and Arvind SmartSpaces Ltd are among the other gainers in the BSE's 'B' group today, 10 March 2026.

-DCM Financial Services Ltd spiked 19.85% to Rs 4.71 at 10:47 IST.
+DCM Financial Services Ltd soared 19.85% to Rs 4.71 at 10-Mar-2026 EOD IST.
 The stock was the biggest gainer in the BSE's 'B' group.
 On the BSE, 21556 shares were traded on the counter so far as against the average daily volumes of 3652 shares in the past one month.

-Hinduja Global Solutions Ltd surged 15.37% to Rs 400.9.
+Fertilizers & Chemicals Travancore Ltd spiked 16.24% to Rs 770.2.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 15151 shares were traded on the counter so far as against the average daily volumes of 10069 shares in the past one month.
+On the BSE, 2.25 lakh shares were traded on the counter so far as against the average daily volumes of 5926 shares in the past one month.

-Super Spinning Mills Ltd soared 14.45% to Rs 5.94.
+Hinduja Global Solutions Ltd surged 13.63% to Rs 394.85.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 9406 shares were traded on the counter so far as against the average daily volumes of 6383 shares in the past one month.
+On the BSE, 17809 shares were traded on the counter so far as against the average daily volumes of 10069 shares in the past one month.

 Also Read

-Arvind SmartSpaces Ltd rose 14.15% to Rs 571.8.
+Jindal Photo Ltd jumped 12.64% to Rs 1306.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 2.04 lakh shares were traded on the counter so far as against the average daily volumes of 1.74 lakh shares in the past one month.
+On the BSE, 4014 shares were traded on the counter so far as against the average daily volumes of 5199 shares in the past one month.

-Escorp Asset Management Ltd advanced 12.44% to Rs 112.55.
+Arvind SmartSpaces Ltd added 12.50% to Rs 563.5.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 67 shares were traded on the counter so far as against the average daily volumes of 804 shares in the past one month.
+On the BSE, 2.34 lakh shares were traded on the counter so far as against the average daily volumes of 1.74 lakh shares in the past one month.

 Powered by Capital Market - Live News